mikolalysenko/webgpu-experiments/LOG.md

 # Project log

+## 01-21-2023

+* Had to force myself to do something today.
+Wrote a really trivial blocked matrix multiply algorithm.
+Nice example of a self contained compute shader.
+* Hit a bit of trouble where I couldn't create a buffer with STORAGE and MAP_READ set.
+Ended up just allocating 2 buffers and copying as a workaround, but this is pretty inefficient.

 ## 01-16-2023

 * Decided to try implementing [Hunar's particle life](https://github.com/hunar4321/particle-life) using compute shaders.
 Still doesn't quite look right but overall structure seems fine.